apache/pulsar/site2/website/blog/2022-07-27-Apache-Pulsar-2-9-3.md

 This blog walks through the most noteworthy changes.
 For the complete list including all feature enhancements and bug fixes, check out the [Pulsar 2.9.3 Release Notes](https://pulsar.apache.org/release-notes/versioned/pulsar-2.9.3/).

-### Enable cursor data compression to reduce persistent cursor data size [14542](https://github.com/apache/pulsar/pull/14542)
+### Enable cursor data compression to reduce persistent cursor data size.
+[14542](https://github.com/apache/pulsar/pull/14542)

 #### Issue
 The cursor data is managed by the ZooKeeper/Etcd metadata store.
-When the data size increases, it may take too much time to pull the data and brokers may end up writing large chunks of data to the ZooKeeper/Etcd metadata store.
+When the data size increases, it may take too much time to pull the data, and brokers may end up writing large chunks of data to the ZooKeeper/Etcd metadata store.

 #### Resolution
 Provide the ability to enable compression mechanisms to reduce cursor data size and the pulling time.

-### Reduce the memory occupied by `metadataPositions` and avoid OOM [15137](https://github.com/apache/pulsar/pull/15137)
+### Reduce the memory occupied by `metadataPositions` and avoid OOM.
+[15137](https://github.com/apache/pulsar/pull/15137)

 #### Issue
 The map `metadataPositions` in MLPendingAckStore is used to clear useless data in PendingAck, where the key is the position that is persistent in PendingAck and the value is the max position acked by an operation.
 It judges whether the max subscription cursor position is smaller than the subscription cursor’s `markDeletePosition`.
 If the max position is smaller, then the log cursor will mark to delete the position.
 There are two main issues: